-1. (a) If the institution has substantially failed to furnish the training program agreed upon in the enrollment agreement, the institution shall refund to a student all the money he has paid.

-(b) If a student cancels his enrollment before the start of the training program, the institution shall refund to the student all the money he has paid, minus registration fee not to exceed 100 dollars (\$100).

-(c) If a student withdraws or is expelled by the institution after the start of the training program and before the completion of more than 60 percent of the program, the institution shall refund to the student a pro rata amount of the tuition agreed upon in the enrollment agreement, minus registration fee not to exceed 100 dollars (\$100).

-(d) If a student withdraws or is expelled by the institution after completion of more than 60 percent of the training program, the institution is not required to refund the student any money and may charge the student the entire cost of the tuition agreed upon in the enrollment agreement.

-2. If a refund is owed pursuant to subsection 1, the institution shall pay the refund to the person or entity who paid the tuition within 45 calendar days after the:

-(a) Date of cancellation by a student of his enrollment;

-(b) Date of termination by the institution of the enrollment of a student;
+- 1. (a) If the institution has substantially failed to furnish the training program agreed upon in the enrollment agreement, the institution shall refund to a student all the money he has paid. - (b) If a student cancels his enrollment before the start of the training program, the institution shall refund to the student all the money he has paid, minus registration fee not to exceed 100 dollars (\$100). - (c) If a student withdraws or is expelled by the institution after the start of the training program and before the completion of more than 60 percent of the program, the institution shall refund to the student a pro rata amount of the tuition agreed upon in the enrollment agreement, minus registration fee not to exceed 100 dollars (\$100). - (d) If a student withdraws or is expelled by the institution after completion of more than 60 percent of the training program, the institution is not required to refund the student any money and may charge the student the entire cost of the tuition agreed upon in the enrollment agreement. - 2.
+If a refund is owed pursuant to subsection 1, the institution shall pay the refund to the person or entity who paid the tuition within 45 calendar days after the: - (a) Date of cancellation by a student of his enrollment; - (b) Date of termination by the institution of the enrollment of a student;

+Oxman College Catalog, 2021
-(c) Last day of an authorized leave of absence if a student fails to return after the period of authorized absence; or

-(d) Last day of attendance of a student, whichever is applicable.
+- (c) Last day of an authorized leave of absence if a student fails to return after the period of authorized absence; or - (d) Last day of attendance of a student, whichever is applicable. - 3.
 Books, educational supplies or equipment for individual use are not included in the policy for refund, and a separate refund must be paid by the institution to the student if those items were not used by the student.
-Disputes for refunds for books and supplies are resolved by the School Director on a case-by-case basis.
-For the purposes of refund calculation:

-(a) The period of a student's attendance must be measured from the first day of instruction as set forth in the enrollment agreement through the student's last day of actual attendance, regardless of absences.

-(b) The period of time for a training program is the period set forth in the enrollment agreement.
+Disputes for refunds for books and supplies are resolved by the School Director on a case-by-case basis. - 4.
+For the purposes of refund calculation: - (a) The period of a student's attendance must be measured from the first day of instruction as set forth in the enrollment agreement through the student's last day of actual attendance, regardless of absences. - (b) The period of time for a training program is the period set forth in the enrollment agreement. - (c) Tuition is calculated using the tuition and fees set forth in the enrollment agreement.